Clemens Krauss: Career

-Krauss made the rounds of regional centers, conducting in Riga (1913-1914), Nuremberg (1915) and Stettin (1916-1921) in Pomerania, Germany.
+Krauss made the rounds of regional centers, conducting in Riga (1913–1914), Nuremberg (1915) and Stettin (1916–1921) in Pomerania, Germany.
 The latter appointment gave him ample opportunity to travel to Berlin to hear Arthur Nikisch conduct the Berlin Philharmonic, a major influence.
 He then returned to Austria as director of the opera and symphony concerts in Graz.
-In 1922, he joined the conducting staff of the Vienna State Opera and teacher of the conducting class in the Vienna Singakademie.
+In 1922, he was invited by Richard Strauss to join the conducting staff of the Vienna State Opera and teacher of the conducting class in the Vienna Singakademie.
 He conducted the Vienna Tonkünstler concerts from 1923 to 1927, and was Intendant of the opera in Frankfurt and director of the Museum concerts there from 1924 to 1929.

-He guest-conducted in the United States in 1929, with the Philadelphia Orchestra and New York Philharmonic.
-Also in 1929, he was appointed director of the Vienna State Opera.
-Its orchestra, whose members formed an independent concert entity known as the Vienna Philharmonic, appointed him its music director in 1930.
-He was a regular conductor at the Salzburg Festival from 1926 to 1934, where in 1930 he conducted Alban Berg's avant-garde atonal opera Wozzeck.
+In 1926, Krauss made his debut at the Salzburg Festival.
+In 1929, he visited the United States where he guest-conducted the Philadelphia Orchestra and New York Philharmonic.
+Also in 1929, he was appointed director of the Vienna State Opera, conducting several operas by Richard Strauss and other contemporaries, among them Alban Berg's avant-garde atonal opera Wozzeck and Jaromir Weinberger's Schwanda the Bagpiper, both performed for the first time in Vienna in 1930.
+The orchestra of the Vienna State Opera, whose members formed an independent concert entity known as the Vienna Philharmonic, appointed him its music director in 1930.
+Kraus also conducted regularly at the Salzburg Festival from 1929 to 1934.
+In Vienna and Salzburg, his closest collaborator was stage director Lothar Wallerstein.
+In 1933, he took over the world premiere of Richard Strauss's opera Arabella in Dresden after the departure of conductor Fritz Busch to England.

-Krauss gave up his Vienna positions in 1933-34 to direct the Berlin State Opera in 1935 after Erich Kleiber had resigned in protest against National Socialist government policies.
-In 1933, he took over the preparations for the premieres of Richard Strauss's opera Arabella after the departure of conductor Fritz Busch.
-Krauss's own position on National Socialism was unclear, although he did enjoy a close relationship with government official Alfred Frauenfeld and it has been claimed that he sought Party membership in 1933.
-However, throughout the 1930s he and his wife were involved in helping Jews escape from Germany.
-After befriending British novelist Ida Cook and her sister Mary, both opera fans, he gave cover to their smuggling operation (started after Viorica asked the Cooks to assist a Jewish friend).
-Munich Opera House shows were arranged around the times and cities that the Cooks needed to make contact with escapees.